Clourynth/D8300-Frequency-Limiter/README.md

 You can also use apps like FKM or EX Manager to change frequency, but this is a magisk autoscript, so it will be much easier.

 ## Requirements
-Should be work on 8Gen2 Devices
+Should be working on 8Gen2 Devices